 • Unvaccinated fans over 12 years will be required to take a COVID-19 diagnostic test within 72-hours of the event and will provide printed proof of negative result prior to entering the venue.

 • These terms will apply to all members of your party before they are allowed to enter the event and to any users of the tickets purchased by you.

 Grammy and Americana Music Award-nominated artist Yola is hitting the road in support of her anthemic new album, Stand For Myself.
-Yola will bring her sophisticated and diverse sonic mix of symphonic soul and classic pop to Cincinnati, OH for a performance at Taft Theatre on Saturday, March 12, 2022.
+Yola will bring her sophisticated and diverse sonic mix of symphonic soul and classic pop to Cincinnati, OH for a performance at The Ballroom on Saturday, March 12, 2022.
 Soul-stirring vocalist Jac Ross will join as special guest.

 Produced by Dan Auerbach, Stand For Myself is a timeless masterpiece marking an idiosyncratic sonic shift, which will defy all expectation.
 The album features a fluidity of sound that defies categorization weaving elements of symphonic soul, mellifluous pop melodies, disco grooves, rootsy rawness, and ecstatic gospel power into a package with instant appeal, tracing an expansive musical thread to Yola’s most eclectic musical inspirations.
 Yola’s inimitable vocals share nuanced stories of allyship, black feminine strength through vulnerability, collective awakening and loving connection from the sexual to the social.
 Yola declares that it is only when we stand for ourselves, and acknowledge our complexity, that we can be truly alive.
 For Yola, living is more than merely surviving.